-Fats used to have bad reputation for decades, especially when it comes to cardiovascular diseases.
-However, newer research shows that fats, (and even “evil” saturated fat are not always bad for us (Nutrition Journal, 2017).
+For decades, fats had a bad reputation – especially when it comes to cardiovascular diseases.
+However, newer research shows that fats, (and even “bad” saturated fats are not always bad for us (Nutrition Journal, 2017).

-These changes in nutrition research created new dieting trends, such as keto and paleo.
-Focus on healthy fats is also important for vegan and vegetarian diets, as that’s something that can be easily missed if you are not consuming animal-based food.
+These changes in nutrition research created new dieting trends, such as the keto and paleo diets.
+Focus on healthy fats is also important for vegan and vegetarian diets, as this macronutrient is one that can be easily missed if you are not consuming animal-based food.
 This is exactly why nuts are ideal for those consuming a plant-based diet.
 Learn more about healthy fats here!

 Hazelnuts provide healthy fats, energy and numerous nutrients, such as Vitamin E and magnesium.
-Raw hazelnut butter will provide you with high level of folate, some iron and zinc as well as protein.
-Hazelnut butter is high in cholesterol-reducing monounstarated fats, specifically oleic acid.
+In addition, hazelnuts are a great source of folate and contain both iron and zinc as well as protein.
+Hazelnut butter is high in cholesterol-reducing monounsaturated fats, specifically oleic acid.
 Research shows that hazelnut consumption reduces total cholesterol (Journal of Clinical Lipidology, 2012), LDL cholesterol, ApoB, and triglycerides, therefore reducing risk of cardiovascular diseases (The American Journal of Clinical Nutrition, 2012)

-Hazelnut butter has a distinct aroma that makes it very appealing, especially when used on desserts.
-So, how exactly can you incorporate this delicious smelling, healthy snack into your life?
+Hazelnut butter has a distinct aroma and taste that makes it very appealing, especially when used on desserts.
+So, how exactly can you incorporate this delicious-smelling, healthy snack into your life?

 Hazelnut Butter Uses

-We love our hazelnut butter and we will have it on pretty much anything!
+We love drizzling our single-ingredient organic hazelnut butter on pretty much anything!
 Some of our favourite hazelnut butter uses are:

-- In smoothies - add a spoon or two of hazelnut butter to banana, coffee, chocolate or apple smoothies – these flavour combos work very well.
+- In smoothies - add a spoon or two of hazelnut butter to banana, coffee, chocolate or berry smoothies – these flavour combos work very well.
 Check out these 3 simple smoothies for kids for inspiration - the chocolate banana hazelnut recipe is a fan favourite!